 The Lafayette Public Library offers excellent resources for anyone interested in genealogy and local history.
 You’ll find books on basic research techniques for the novice, as well as advanced methods for the more experienced researcher.
 Although the Main Library houses most of the print genealogy materials (books, periodicals and microfilm), you can access family history databases from any Lafayette Public Library location.

 We offer two online resources for genealogy research: Ancestry Library Edition and HeritageQuest.
 Ancestry Library Edition must be accessed inside one of our libraries, but HeritageQuest may be accessed remotely.
 Visit our databases page to use these products.

 In addition to computers with Internet access, the library system offers free wireless Internet access for your mobile Internet-enabled devices.
 At the Main Library, several computers have been set aside for genealogical research, as well as two dedicated computers in the genealogy collections room (one hosts the Southwest Louisiana Records [1750-1900] compiled by Rev. Donald J. Hebert, while the other powers the microform reader/scanner).
 As an added service, the library also provides printers and copy machines, which can be used for a small charge.

 You can reserve a computer on our website prior to arriving at the library.
 Computers can be reserved up to a week in advance.
 Genealogists visiting the Main Library should select the “3rd Floor” zone when making a reservation.
 The genealogy computers are labeled GEN01 through GEN04.

-Members of the Lafayette Genealogical Society host some great presentations that are sure to help you in your ancestor research efforts.
-The programs are free.
+Members of the Lafayette Genealogical Society host presentations meant to help you in your ancestral research efforts.
+These programs are free.
 Check our Calendar of Events for the next meeting date and time.

 Books & Periodicals